 | 100W, full spectrum Samsung LM301H diodes, 2x2-2x4 footprint, controller-compatible dimming | -- | 100W keeps seedling-stage PPFD in range without dimming hardware; integrates with AC Infinity fan controllers for automated light schedules; compact footprint fits propagation shelves; scales into early veg with the same fixture | |

-| T5 LED strips, full-spectrum Sun White, 4FT length, 2-pack, even canopy coverage | -- | T5 form factor produces the most even light distribution across a full propagation tray; low heat signature ideal for humidity dome setups; Sun White spectrum closely matches natural daylight; low barrier to entry for a dedicated clone and seedling station.
-Active Grow strips are a grower's standard for this reason. | |
+| T5 LED strips, full-spectrum Sun White, 4FT length, 2-pack, even canopy coverage | -- | T5 form factor produces the most even light distribution across a full propagation tray; low heat signature ideal for humidity dome setups; Sun White spectrum closely matches natural daylight.
+Active Grow strips are a grower's standard for propagation for this reason. | |

 | 300W (dimmable), Samsung LM301H, 4x4 coverage, WiFi/Bluetooth dimming via app | -- | Dimmable to 20-30% for seedling-stage PPFD; one fixture carries through seedling, veg, and early flower without changing hardware; smart app control for scheduled intensity ramp-ups as plants develop.
-Overkill for a dedicated seedling station, but the right call if transitioning the same space.
-Browse the Spider Farmer lineup for the full range. | |
+Browse Spider Farmer for the full lineup. | |

-| 300W foldable bar design, full spectrum, dimmable, 3x3-4x4 coverage | -- | Dimmable for lower PPFD seedling phase; foldable bar design gives even coverage across the canopy; strong price-to-performance ratio.
-A good option if budget is the primary constraint and you are growing in a 3x3 or 4x4.
-Mars Hydro has a wide catalog if you need a different footprint. |
+| 300W foldable bar design, full spectrum, dimmable, 3x3-4x4 coverage | -- | Dimmable for lower PPFD seedling phase; foldable bar design gives even coverage; strong price-to-performance ratio.
+A good option if budget is the primary constraint.
+Mars Hydro has a wide catalog for different footprints. |

 The seedling grow light category includes additional options sized for propagation shelves, mother rooms, and clone trays.
 The broader LED grow light lineup covers everything from 100W propagation fixtures through commercial-scale systems.